Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Physics of the Models

-CNM may not only have hot component, but may also contain dense component manifested as clouds, disks, or spirals.
-For quiescent SMBHs, the existence of circumnuclear dense structures located within sub-parsec scales from the black hole remains largely unknown.
+CNM may {contain} not only hot component {with a temperature of $\gtrsim 10^7$ K}, but also dense component manifested as clouds {(such as clumps making up the torus in active galactic nuclei)}, disks \citep{miyoshi1995}, or spirals {(such as mini-spiral in the Galactic center, \citealt{zhao2009})}.
+For quiescent {supermassive black holes} (SMBHs), the existence of circumnuclear dense structures located within sub-parsec scales from the black hole remains largely unknown.
 One method to confirm their existence is through infrared echoes \citep{lu2016}, which depends on the dust content and only a few cases have been identified so far.
 Meanwhile, such structures have been observed in the Galactic center -- the mini-spiral (\citealt{tsuboi2016, wang2020}).
 This suggests that circumnuclear dense structures could exist around more quiescent SMBHs.
-A BS forms when an outflow encounters a dense structure, regardless of whether it is dusty.
+A bow shock forms when an outflow encounters a dense structure, regardless of whether it is dusty.

 In this study, we explored the interaction between the outflow and a single cloud.
 The effect of the outflow on multiple clouds can be treated as the sum of the results of individual clouds, provided there is no mutual obscuration among the clouds.
 More complex cases are beyond the scope of this paper and will be left for future investigation.